Ubuntu Desktop Vs Ubuntu Server

 Security Features

-Both versions emphasize security, however Ubuntu Server focuses more on this area because to its common server use cases.
+Both versions emphasize security, however, Ubuntu Server focuses more on this area because to its common server use cases.
 It contains less unneeded programs by default, limiting possible vulnerabilities.
-Additionally, Ubuntu Server gets security upgrades on a regular basis to maintain a safe environment for hosting services.
+Additionally, Ubuntu Server gets security upgrades regularly to maintain a safe environment for hosting services.

 Remote Accessibility and Management